Where are the wildfires located?

-Which cities or areas are affected by the wildfires?
+Which countries are affected by the wildfires?

 What is the current containment status of the wildfires?